PeterMaZep/RoundedTB-Community-edition/README.md

 ### Now

-We are examining RTB's code to try and fix it.
-Any pull requests will be gladly reviewed by us.
+We are currently working on a fix

 ### The future

-We will then try and fix some basic features.
+We will publish our first working preview soon.

 ## How do I get it?